Why does my wedding website look like everyone else's — and how do I fix it?

 The real reason most wedding websites look the same — and how to break out of it

 Most wedding websites look identical because the platforms that build them are optimizing for user volume, not personal expression.
-Couples don't always know another option exists.
-Breaking out of it isn't about doing more; it's about designing with intention from the start.
+Unique wedding website design isn't about doing more — it's about designing with intention instead of accepting platform defaults.
+Most couples don't know another option exists.

 Key Takeaways: